 Do you need teaching experience to teach abroad?Click to Open

 For most programs, teaching experience is not a big factor in selection and hiring.
-That makes a CIEE Teach Abroad program is a great way to gain some initial experience in the field.
+That makes a CIEE Teach Abroad program a great way to gain some initial experience in the field.
 You will need enthusiasm, a desire to make a difference in students’ lives, and openness to new experiences and cultural exchange.